 Automated HR systems are key to compliance.
 Here's how to prepare for the transition.

 Switching to an automated system may seem daunting at first, but it can save you time and money in the long run.
 With preparation, you’ll have your automated system up and running in no time, allowing you to focus on more strategic aspects of HR management.
+In this guide to automated HR systems, you’ll learn how to make the switch and the benefits of doing so.

 Editor’s note: Looking for the right payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Make sure the provider you’ve chosen has goals that align with your own.
 The whole point of switching to an automated system is to make your HR and payroll processes easier; don’t compromise quality service for sleek-looking software.
+Be thorough and clear about what you expect from the system now and in the future.

-Be thorough and clear about what you expect from the system.
 Set up a product demo if possible, and talk to your provider to understand how its solution will meet your needs.
 Work together to create a plan and actionable steps to achieve the goals you’ve set.
 Once expectations are set by both parties, implementing and converting data into the new system should be a much easier process.

 You’ve selected a new system and set goals for how you want the solution to work for you; now it’s time to transfer employee data and records.
 This might seem like a daunting responsibility, but there are a few ways to make sure everything is moved over accurately.

 When your provider starts migrating your data, its implementation team should convert year-to-date history into the new solution.
 Next, the team should run a compliance assessment to reconcile data history.
 Finally, before running your first live payroll, the team should conduct a parallel payroll test to confirm your system settings match your provider’s settings.
-By taking these necessary steps, your provider can ensure all data is correct and compliant.
+By taking these necessary steps, your provider can ensure all data is correct and legally compliant.

-The secret to successfully adopting any new technology is usability, and human capital management systems are no exception.
+The secret to successfully adopting any new technology is usability; human capital management systems are no exception.
 It’s crucial that everyone is appropriately trained and has a clear understanding of how to operate the new platform.
 If your managers and employees don’t use it, the system is useless, no matter how much it promises.

 Although organizational changes are sometimes necessary, they can also cause stress and frustration.
 By providing comprehensive training for your team, you can ensure everyone will be confident utilizing the system to its full extent.
 Plus, automating workflows will help relieve some daily stressors and busywork.
 All system users will be free to focus on more important tasks at hand, making your company more productive overall.
+Openly communicating these benefits to your employees from the start can increase buy-in and usage.

 Numerous HR tasks can be automated, and the bigger your business gets, the more necessary automation becomes.
 Here are a few of the most commonly automated HR tasks.